Sclerotherapy of Varicose Veins and Spider Veins

 You may experience a cramping sensation for one to two minutes when larger varicose veins are injected.

-After the treatment you will be instructed to wear support hosiery or compression wraps to "compress" the treated vessels.
+After the treatment you will be instructed to wear support hosiery or wraps to "compress" the treated vessels.

 You may experience certain side effects after sclerotherapy.
 Larger injected varicose veins may become lumpy and/or hard for several months before resolving.
 Raised red areas may appear at the injection sites and should disappear within a few days.
 Brown lines or spots on the skin may be seen at the injection sites.
 In most cases, they disappear within three to six months, but can be permanent about five percent of the time.
 Bruising may occur around the injection site and can last several days or weeks.